madhums/madhums.github.io/_posts/2012-11-12-node-imager-now-uses-streams.md

 **Note**: Though it uses streaming, the whole buffered object is kept in memory, which is not the optimal way of doing things with streaming.
 But because of S3's [limitations](http://stackoverflow.com/questions/8653146/can-i-stream-a-file-upload-to-s3-without-a-content-length-header) of sending `content-length`, you will have to store the object in the memory.

+**Update**: For some reason this was not working, so I reverted it back to the previous version.
+It still uses `fs`

 ---
 ### Resources: